Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/noptcha](https://addons.mozilla.org/en-US/firefox/addon/noptcha)

-*This step will grand you the ability to auto-complete the captcha around the net automatically, you can cutomize the behavior under the extension options*
+*This step will grant you the ability to auto-complete the captcha around the net automatically, you can cutomize the behavior under the extension options*

 **VPN:**
 > **8) WorkingVPN:**